CESSProject/cess-course/README.md

 > 📅 **Mark your calendars!** Our **CESS Network Course** kicks off on **August 18th, 2025**.\
 > Get ready for an in-depth journey into **decentralized data infrastructure** and how CESS is transforming data storage and management in Web3.

-We are thrilled to announce the **1st CESS Network Cohort** in cooperation with **University of Brasilia (UnB)**, an immersive learning experience designed to equip participants with cutting-edge decentralized data infrastructure knowledge and hands-on development skills.
+We are thrilled to announce **CESS Network Course Season II** in cooperation with **University of Brasilia (UnB)**, an immersive learning experience designed to equip participants with cutting-edge decentralized data infrastructure knowledge and hands-on development skills.
 This cohort includes both learning & building opportunities with exciting rewards!

 This course is an in-depth journey into the future of decentralized data value infrastructure.
 This comprehensive 10-episode series is designed to provide you with a strong understanding of the CESS Network, from its foundational principles to hands-on development.
 You will learn how CESS is revolutionizing data management and delivery through its decentralized solutions.